ericallenpaul/EnumSeeder/README.md

-Each of these has similar challenges with value conversions being prehaps the best alternative that requires little cusomization -- Provided you don't mind storing the text values in the database.
+Each of these has similar challenges with value conversions being prehaps the best alternative that requires little customization -- Provided you don't mind storing the text values in the database.